PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- Ever since Varyn went looking for them
 - Has been guiding Woe to seek out the *FKD* fragments, telling him they will give him the power to achieve his own goals
 - Mardakhesh has kept a secret from Woe - the reunification of the FKD and its shards will allow Rak Tulkesh to use Woe's soul as a catalyst - destroying Rak Tulkesh's prison and allowing his avatar to once again claim dominion over Eberron, shattering Woe's soul in the process.
+- Woe's soul is simply the begining to the chain reaction that will free Rak Tulkesh.
+Once the pieces are reunited, the FKD fragment must be ripped from Woe's soul and joined with Elix's (an untouched soul)

 ##### Hrothgar
 - Bjorn's brother